'Downright absurd': Watch Black Caps star's stunning catch

 Speaking to reporters in the post-match press conference, New Zealand opener Devon Conway, named player of the match for his unbeaten 92, called it a "special catch".

-"When that ball was in the air, I didn't think he was going to get there, to be honest with you," he said.
+"When that ball was in the air, I didn't think he was going to get there," he said.

 "We know the speed that he's got was just pretty special, and the timing of the dive.